OpenEvalProject/evals/manuscripts/elife-56605/v2/manuscript.md

 ## Abstract

 Micturition requires precise control of bladder and urethral sphincter via parasympathetic, sympathetic and somatic motoneurons.
 This involves a spino-bulbospinal control circuit incorporating Barrington’s nucleus in the pons (Barr).
 Ponto-spinal glutamatergic neurons that express corticotrophin-releasing hormone (CRH) form one of the largest Barr cell populations.
-Barr CRH neurons can generate bladder contractions, but it is unknown whether they act as a simple switch or provide a high-fidelity pre-parasympathetic motor drive and whether their activation can actually trigger voids.
-Combined opto- and chemo-genetic manipulations along with multisite extracellular recordings in urethane anaesthetised CRH Cre mice show that Barr CRH neurons provide a probabilistic drive that generates co-ordinated voids or non-voiding contractions depending on the phase of the micturition cycle.
+BarrCRH neurons can generate bladder contractions, but it is unknown whether they act as a simple switch or provide a high-fidelity pre-parasympathetic motor drive and whether their activation can actually trigger voids.
+Combined opto- and chemo-genetic manipulations along with multisite extracellular recordings in urethane anaesthetised CRHCre mice show that BarrCRH neurons provide a probabilistic drive that generates co-ordinated voids or non-voiding contractions depending on the phase of the micturition cycle.
 CRH itself provides negative feedback regulation of this process.
 These findings inform a new inferential model of autonomous micturition and emphasise the importance of the state of the spinal gating circuit in the generation of voiding.

 ## Introduction